ConstantRobotics-Ltd/PlotOpenCv/README.md

 | int |
 | float |
 | double |

 ## show method

-**show()** method is responsible for displaying a window containing all the plotted line charts.
+The **show()** method is responsible for displaying a window containing all the plotted line charts.
 Method declaration:

 ```cpp
 void show();
 ```

 ## clean method

-**clean()** method is responsible for cleaning a window containing all the plotted line charts.
+The **clean()** method is responsible for cleaning a window containing all the plotted line charts.
 Method declaration:

 ```cpp
 void clean();
 ```

 # Example